hybridauth/hybridauth.github.io/developer-ref-user-profile.md

-region        | String   | User's state or region city          | String   | User's city zip           | Integer  | Postal code or zipcode. data          | Array    | An extra data which is related to the user (e.g followers).
+region        | String   | User's state or region city          | String   | User's city zip           | Integer  | Postal code or zipcode. data          | Array    | Any extra data which is related to the user (e.g followers).

 (IDp stands for ID Provider)